oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 you want to make the same native mobile app available on both Android and iOS devices, you need to build one codebase for Android and a separate codebase for iOS.
-Each codebase requires different proprietary technologies, and likely requires separate teams of developers to build and maintain for each platform.
+Each codebase requires different proprietary technologies, and likely requires separate teams of developers to build and maintain each platform.
-It is frequently more expensive to reach the same range of people with a native mobile app compared to an RWA.
+It is frequently more expensive to reach the same range of people with a native mobile app compared to an responsive web app.

 ### Lengthy Development
 *Don't choose a native mobile app when it's a priority to make your app